karjolamit/Camera_3D_Object_Tracking/README.md

 | BRISK | BRISK | 9.516170 | 11.503045 |
 | BRISK | BRISK | 9.546581 | 9.293792 |
 | BRISK | BRISK | 8.398803 | 10.775890 |

+From above tables, Camera TTC for BRISK+BRISK are as high as 21.527645 and 27.667923 & for BRISK+BRIEF, highest value estimated is 20.572493.
+The reason for this may be same as explained above for Lidar TTC.